- Gemini Home

 - If an instrument requires particular observing conditions and would attract a lot of proposals, it should be queue scheduled, either by integration into the standard queue planning process or via a simpler alternative.

 - As Gemini is funded via the United States National Science Foundation, all data taken using visiting instruments must be made available to the community.
-Access does not have to be via the Gemini Science Archive (GSA).
+Access does not have to be via the Gemini Observatory Archive (GOA).

 - Visiting Instruments will not be provided for in the Gemini data reduction package or Quality Assessment (QA) pipeline.
 However, a condition of any visit with external PI involvement is that the visiting team undertakes either (i) to reduce all data and provide reduced products to the PIs or (ii) provide comprehensive "do it yourself" instructions to PIs and support them in the use of those instructions.